IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/site/src/documentation/4. tutorials-and-examples/2. how-to-guides/how-to-create-a-custom-connection-service.md

 }
 ```

-[CustomConnectionServiceHolder] creates and stores an instance of the [CustomConnectionService].
+The `CustomConnectionServiceHolder` creates and stores an instance of the
+`CustomConnectionService`.

 When the service is destroyed: